hrydgard/ppsspp-site/docs/faq.md

 <a name="gold"></a>

-## Can PPSSPP play PS1/PS2/PS3/PS4/PS5 games?
+## Can PPSSPP play PS1/PS2/PS3/PS4/PS5/Vita games?
+Can it play PSX EBOOTs?
 Can it play GTA 5?
 Can I play my old PC games?

 No. PSP games only.